JulienGasser/ADA_4mousquetaires/index.md

 ## *3) Study of the beers ratings distributions*

-$$\quad$$ Since the step of creating the beer export table $$expected.export$$ did not take into account the style of the beer, the task of Athos and Porthos was to adjust the expected exports by taking into account the impact of a certain type of beer.
+$$\quad$$ Since the step of creating the beer export table $$expected.export$$ did not take into account the style of the beer, the task of Athos and Porthos was to adjust the expected production $$expected.number[i]$$ defined at the beginning of the year by taking into account the impact of a certain type of beer.
 In this chapter, Athos' tasks is developped.

 $$\quad$$ The old musketeer, thanks to his long experience and his hard-earned data science skills, had succeeded to identify the little and gentle brewer.
 He had managed to estimate the brewer behavior by imagining the reaction he might have had when analyzing the ratings his beer would have received.
 He made the following assumptions: